-In 1947, the United Nations created Trust Territory of the Pacific Islands (TTPI) from former Japanese possessions given to them by a League of Nations Mandate.
+In 1947, the United Nations created the Trust Territory of the Pacific Islands (TTPI) from former Japanese possessions given to them by a League of Nations Mandate.
 The TTPI existed from 1947 to 1986, when the constituent islands began to seek independence.
-The above-mentioned Northern Mariana Islands is the only part of the TTPI which is still a U.S. territory.
+The above-mentioned Northern Mariana Islands is the only part of the TTPI, which is still a U.S. territory.

 The Marshall Islands